Posterior Average Effects: Posterior average effects in various settings

 \paragraph{Skewness.}

 Let us consider the fixed-effects model (\ref{FE_mod}).
 Suppose the parameter of interest is the skewness of $\alpha$

 For example, it is of interest to estimate the skewnesses of income components and how they evolve over time (Guvenen \textit{et al.}, 2014).
-In this context, a model-based approach is to assume that $U=(\alpha,\varepsilon_{1},...,\varepsilon_{J})$ is normally distributed.
-In that case, since the normal distribution is symmetric, the model-based estimator of skewness is simply $\widehat{\delta}^{\rm M}=0$, irrespective of the observations $Y_{ij}$.
+Since the normal distribution is symmetric, the model-based normal estimator of skewness is simply $\widehat{\delta}^{\rm M}=0$, irrespective of the observations $Y_{ij}$.
 Hence, $\widehat{\delta}^{\rm M}$ is not informed by the data, even when the empirical distribution of the fixed-effects $\overline{Y}_i=\frac{1}{J}\sum_{j=1}^JY_{ij}$ indicates strong asymmetry.